• Main Website

 Studies are also starting to show that plants can help with loneliness.
 A GP practice in the UK is testing this theory by giving pot plants to patients who may be experiencing anxiety, depression or loneliness.

 The plants are mainly herbs – like lemon balm and catmint – which all have mindful qualities.
-It’s thought that having something to care for brings so many benefits to people – especially for those who may not have a garden or be able to have pets.
+Many people believe that caring for something brings numerous benefits, especially for those who may not have a garden or be able to have pets

 Dr Philippa James, one of the surgery’s GPs, said: